Mesh Wi-Fi Systems Explained: What Most Buyers Don’t Realize Before Installing.

 A traditional router broadcasts from a single point.
 As distance increases, or as walls and floors interfere, signal strength drops.
 In many homes, this leads to:

-- Dead zones in upstairs bedrooms.
+• Dead zones (areas with little or no Wi-Fi signal) in upstairs bedrooms.

-- Weak signal in back rooms.
+• Weak signal in back rooms.

-- Buffering on smart TVs.
+• Buffering on smart TVs.

-- Lag during gaming.
+• Lag during gaming.

-- Video calls dropping when moving between rooms.
+• Video calls dropping when moving between rooms.

 Mesh systems distribute signal through multiple nodes placed throughout the home.
 Devices connect automatically to the strongest node, reducing distance and improving stability.